redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge4-Modernize_With_Containers_WebApps_Cosmos.md

    * Run the newly created container locally to test it:  ```docker run -d -e MONGO_DBCONNECTION=mongodb://172.17.0.1:27017/nodejs-todo -p 80:80 --name=nodejs-todo ossdemo/nodejs-todo```

-   * Using your Firefox browser on your Linux desktop, navigate to ```http://<MIGRATED-IP-ADDRESS>``` to verify the NodeJS application is still running natively on the newly-migrated Azure virtual machine.
+   * Using your Firefox browser on your Linux desktop, navigate to ```http://<MIGRATED-IP-ADDRESS>``` to verify the NodeJS application is once again running on the newly-migrated Azure virtual machine.

    * Feel free to add additional content if you wish.

-   * Now remove the reference to port 8080 and verify that the newly created and executed container is providing the NodeJS Application at:  ```http://<MIGRATED-IP-ADDRESS>```

-   * Verify the data which you just entered (if any) is visible.
-Feel free to add additional content if you wish.

 <hr>